Connect with others who understand.

 Differential Diagnosis

-Although the process of diagnosis is similar, receiving a diagnosis of idiopathic hypersomnia or narcolepsy depends on the characteristics of your symptoms.
+Even though the testing process is similar, whether you’re diagnosed with idiopathic hypersomnia or narcolepsy depends on the specific symptoms you have.

 People with idiopathic hypersomnia usually show: